-We’re out of town this weekend and had to use up most of our produce before leaving, hence two recipes featuring rhubarb in a row.
-My fiancé and dad will be at home all weekend, but last time we left them alone, they only cooked twice in the entire two-week span and didn’t use anything we left them, of course.
+We’re out of town this weekend and had to use up most of our produce before leaving.
+Hence two recipes featuring rhubarb in a row.
+I’m a bit partial to this sweet rhubarb berry smoothie bowl though.
+My fiancé and dad will be at home all weekend.
+But last time we left them alone, they only cooked twice in the entire two-week span and didn’t use anything we left them, of course.

 We were super excited to see rhubarb in our local market this week!
-Even though the current weather isn’t emblematic of Spring, seasonal produce gives us hope.
-Earlier in the week, we went to pick up some rhubarb but someone had just come in and purchased the store’s entire stock – clearly there’s someone out there in West Bloomfield, Michigan that’s even more enamored with rhubarb than us.
+Even though the current weather doesn’t scream Spring, seasonal produce gives us hope.
+Earlier in the week, we went to pick up rhubarb for this smoothie but someone had just come in and purchased the store’s entire stock.
+Clearly there’s someone out there in West Bloomfield, Michigan that’s even more enamored with rhubarb than us.
 Rhubarb Lady, if you’re reading this, please bring us a pie!

 To use up the rest of our rhubarb supply, we had to get a bit creative.
-We’d already made a strawberry rhubarb crumble, strawberry rhubarb salsa (probably my favorite!), yesterday’s Rhubarb Daiquiri, and a few other random applications, but we’ve never tried it in a smoothie (until now, of course).
+We’d already made a strawberry rhubarb crumble, strawberry rhubarb salsa (probably my favorite!), yesterday’s Strawberry Rhubarb Daiquiri, and a few other random applications.
+But we’d never tried it in a smoothie (until now, of course).
 You’ll need to steam the rhubarb before using.
-To be fair, we didn’t test it raw, but something tells me it wouldn’t be fantastic.
+To be fair, we didn’t test it raw, but something tells me it wouldn’t be all that tasty.

 We almost always add a healthy fat to our smoothie bowls since we eat them as a meal.
-My typical smoothie bowl situation includes frozen bananas, frozen berries and an assortment of #superfood powders, plus an extra large* serving size of nut butter (usually peanut) and granola for topping. (*Does anyone actually follow the serving suggestion when it comes to nut butter??)
-For this smoothie, we topped with some dehydrated meyer lemon slices, fresh berries, coconut, and some FlavaNaturals dark chocolate but it’s really up to you and your preferences.Print
+My typical smoothie bowl situation includes frozen bananas, frozen berries and an assortment of #superfood powders.
+Plus, I always add an extra large* serving size of nut butter (usually peanut) and granola for topping. (*Does anyone actually follow the serving suggestion when it comes to nut butter??)
+We topped this rhubarb berry smoothie, with dehydrated Meyer lemon, fresh berries, coconut, and FlavaNaturals dark chocolate for antioxidants.
+But it’s really up to you and your preferences.Print

 - 1 banana (frozen or fresh